2025 Pingxi Sky Lantern Festival (平溪天燈節)

 In Taiwan, Lantern Festival events are held in cities across the country and the Pingxi celebration happens to be one of the most elaborate and meaningful ones.
 During the Pingxi Sky Lantern Festival, thousands of locals and visitors flock to the small rural district to write their wishes for the new year on paper lanterns that they then send floating into the night sky.

-This year, the Pingxi Sky Lantern Festival is held over two weekends with celebrations on Feb 17, 2024 and Feb 24, 2024 so you should definitely stop by to partake in the festivities and enjoy the mesmerizing sight of thousands of lanterns floating simultaneously through the dark night sky.
+Every year, the Pingxi Sky Lantern Festival is held over two weekends.
+Though unconfirmed, the dates for 2025 will probably fall on the weekends of Feb 8, and Feb 15.
+It’s a special event so you should definitely stop by to partake in the festivities and enjoy the mesmerizing sight of thousands of lanterns floating simultaneously through the dark night sky!

 Date and Time: